Published on November 25th, 2019

 Remember to visit a doctor if the bites appear infected or if you are feeling generally unwell.

 Note: If you are in an area where mosquito-borne diseases are prevalent or if your local health district has advised to take precautions, you may need the chemical potency of products containing DEET to reduce the risk of contracting a serious disease.
+Visit your local health district website for more information.

 SUBSCRIBE TO OUR NEWSLETTER